Alexandra Chreiteh

-Life and Work
+Life and work

-Alexandra Chreiteh was born in Moscow, Russia and was raised in a religiously conservative region in Lebanon by her Russian mother and Lebanese father.
-Chreiteh completed her bachelor's degree in English Literature at the Lebanese American University in Beirut, Lebanon.
+Chreiteh was born in Moscow, Russia, and was raised in a religiously conservative region in Lebanon by her Russian mother and Lebanese father.
+Chreiteh completed her bachelor's degree in English literature at the Lebanese American University in Beirut, Lebanon.
 In Fall 2009, after being granted a graduate fellowship by Yale University, she commenced her PhD in Comparative Literature.
-While at Yale, Chreiteh has completed her Masters of Arts as well as a Masters of Philosophy in Comparative Literature.
+While at Yale, Chreiteh completed her Master of Arts as well as a Master of Philosophy in comparative literature.
 She graduated with a PhD in 2016.
 Among other literature and film classes, Chreiteh taught creative writing at Yale's iconic Daily Themes course.

 Chreiteh's creative work is originally in Arabic.
 Her work focuses on the intimate zones of conflict in post-war Lebanon.
 It breaks taboos as it deals with women and sexuality in environments that negotiate tradition and modernity.
 Her fresh narratives, the unique ironic-humorous style she voices, as well as her radical use of language, make her stand out in the literary landscape.
 Chreiteh has been a speaker in major literary festivals such as The Solothurn Festival of Literature in Solothurn, Switzerland (2012) and the Shubbak Festival of Arabic Literature, speaking on “Queerness and Queer Characters in Arabic Literature” in The British Library, London, United Kingdom (2017).

 Chreiteh is based in Boston, where she is a Mellon Bridge Assistant Professor of Arabic and International Literary and Visual Studies at Tufts University.
 Her intellectual work on The Fantastic, Magical Realism, and Genre in Minority Literatures has appeared in various academic publications.
 She is fluent Arabic, Russian, English, French, Hebrew, and speaks some German.
 Chreiteh is working on her third novel.